PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Experiments

-\paragraph{Robustness to Trajectory Distinguishability Challenges} Figure \ref{fig:dmc_exp} compares performance across DMControl tasks with three trajectory similarity thresholds ($\epsilon \in \{0, 0.05, 0.1\}$).
-With $\epsilon=0$ (oracle teacher, no similarity consideration), PB² and QPA achieve comparable performance.
-However, as the similarity threshold increases, PB² maintains stronger performance, particularly in quadruped\_walk and walker\_walk.
-This advantage emerges because similar trajectories present a fundamental challenge for preference learning.
-When trajectories are nearly indistinguishable, humans may provide inconsistent feedback, potentially causing the reward model to learn incorrect preferences.
+\textbf{Robustness to Trajectory Distinguishability Challenges.} Fig.\ref{fig:dmc_exp} compares performance across DMControl tasks for $\epsilon \in \{0, 0.05, 0.1\}$.
+At $\epsilon=0$ (oracle teacher), PB² and QPA are comparable, but as $\epsilon$ increases PB² maintains stronger performance, particularly in quadruped\_walk and walker\_walk; on the latter at $\epsilon=0.1$ it reaches a return of about 750 versus around 400 for QPA and 350 for PEBBLE.
+By presenting more distinguishable segment pairs, PB² makes it easier for humans to give consistent feedback when trajectories are otherwise hard to differentiate.

-The superior performance of PB² is particularly evident in the walker\_walk task with $\epsilon=0.1$, where it achieves approximately 750 return compared to around 400 for QPA and 350 for PEBBLE.
-By presenting more diverse and distinguishable trajectory segments pairs for evaluation, PB² makes it easier for humans to provide consistent, reliable feedback, offering a significant advantage in real-world settings where trajectories may be similar and difficult to differentiate.
-Notably, we used the same diversity parameter $\lambda=0.25$ across all DMControl environments for fair comparison, though task-specific tuning could potentially yield further improvements by better balancing the exploration-exploitation tradeoff for each environment.
+Interestingly, the diversity bonus is central to this robustness.
+Despite using multiple reward functions and agents, the TS baseline (Sec.~\ref{sec:motiv}) performs very similarly to QPA, reinforcing our hypothesis that a vanilla neural ensemble does not represent the reward posterior any better than a single maximum-likelihood reward.